-Easy to make origami boxes add depth, elegance and fun to LED Christmas tree lights—or any other string lights for that matter!
+Easy to make origami boxes add depth, elegance and fun to LED and other string lights.

 BEAUTIFUL & EASY | We’ve used a combination of origami light cubes and bare LED bulbs (in a ratio of 1 boxed light to three bare bulbs) on every Christmas tree we’ve decorated in the last dozen years.
 The origami boxes produce beautiful, diffuse squares of light, something you don’t normally see on a Christmas tree.
 Some years we’ve chosen to box only white string lights, but mostly we box multi-coloured ones.
 To make our boxes, we worked with vellum squares (available at art supply stores or online) that deepen and intensify whatever colour light they cover.